...And Justice for All (album): Critical reception

+Retrospective reviews

-In a retrospective review, Greg Kot of the Chicago Tribune said that ...And Justice for All was both the band's "most ambitious" and ultimately "flattest-sounding" album.
+The album's reception has remained positive in the decades following its release, with many describing it as one of Metallica's best.
+(Note: Attributed to multiple references:) In a retrospective review, Greg Kot of the Chicago Tribune and said that ...And Justice for All was both the band's "most ambitious" and ultimately "flattest-sounding" album.
 AllMusic's Steve Huey noted that Metallica followed the blueprint of the previous two albums, with more sophisticated songs and "apocalyptic" lyrics that envisioned a society in decay.

+Consequences Robert Ham said that, despite its inaudible bass guitar, ...And Justice for All remains a "triumph", praising its complexity and the band members' performances.
+Pitchforks Sean T. Collins argued ...And Justice For All is Metallica's best album, praising the songwriting as Hetfield and Ulrich's "most complex and vicious".
+Author Benoît Clerc called the album a "monument of metal music", praising its "long, complex songs" and said it marked the end of an era for Metallica.

-Music journalist Mick Wall was critical of the progressive elements on the album and believed that, apart from "One" and "Dyers Eve", most of the album sounded clumsy.
-Colin Larkin, writing in the Encyclopedia of Popular Music (2006), noted that, apart from the praiseworthy "One", the album diminished the band's creativity by concentrating the songs with too many riffs.
-Ulrich said in retrospect that the album has improved with time and it is well-liked among their contemporaries.
+Critics and fans primarily criticize the album's production and inaudible bass guitar.
+(Note: Attributed to multiple references:) Ultimate Classic Rock wrote: "Just about any other metal band would be proud to call this album their signature work.
+But the thin production remains a big sticking point."
+In a more mixed assessment, music journalist Mick Wall was critical of the progressive elements and believed that, apart from "One" and "Dyers Eve", most of the album sounded clumsy.
+Colin Larkin, writing in The Encyclopedia of Popular Music (2006), noted that, apart from the praiseworthy "One", the album diminished the band's creativity by concentrating the songs with too many riffs.
+Conversely, Ulrich said the album's reception has improved over time and is well-liked among their contemporaries.

 Accolades

 In The Village Voices annual Pazz & Jop critics poll, it was voted the 39th best album of 1988, having received 117 points within 12 top-ten votes.
 The album was ranked at number nine on IGN's "Top 25 Metal Albums".
 Guitar World lists all of its tracks on "The 100 Greatest Metallica Songs of All Time".
 Kerrang! listed the album at number 42 among the "100 Greatest Heavy Metal Albums of All Time".
 Martin Popoff ranks it at number 19 in his book The Top 500 Heavy Metal Albums of All Time, the fourth highest ranked Metallica album on the list.
 It is featured in Robert Dimery's 1001 Albums You Must Hear Before You Die.
-In 2017, it was ranked 21st on Rolling Stones list of "100 Greatest Metal Albums of All Time".
+In 2015, Ultimate Classic Rock included the album in its list of the top 100 albums of the 1980s.
+Two years later, it was ranked 21st on Rolling Stones list of "100 Greatest Metal Albums of All Time".

-After years of refusing to release music videos, Metallica released its first for "One".
-The video was controversial among fans, who had valued the band's apparent opposition to MTV and other forms of mainstream music.
-Slant Magazine ranked it number 48 on their list of the "100 Greatest Music Videos", saying that Metallica "evoke a revolution of the soul far more devastating than that presented in the original text".
-The guitar solo was ranked number seven in Guitar Worlds compilation of the "100 Greatest Guitar Solos" of all time.
-Additionally, heavy metal website Noisecreep classed the song ninth among the "10 Best '80s Metal Songs".